Although I no longer teach in Ayr, the Ayr roundabout descriptions will remain on my website for a period of time.

-Roundabout Descriptions For Kilmarnock, Irvine and Ayr
+Roundabout Descriptions For Irvine and Kilmarnock

 Signaling at roundabouts:-

-• You should signal in good time on approach.
+1. You should signal in good time on approach.
 Not too early as other road users could interpret your signal as not being for the roundabout, and not too late as this could give other road users insufficient time to deal with your intentions.

-• Approaching to take the first exit on the left - signal left on approach in good time.
+2. Approaching to take the first exit on the left - signal left on approach in good time.

-• Approaching to take an exit on the right - signal right on approach in good time.
+3. Approaching to take an exit on the right - signal right on approach in good time.

-• Approaching to take the road ahead - do not signal on approach.
+4. Approaching to take the road ahead - do not signal on approach.
 If you realize you need to change lane on approach, then signal before changing lane and as soon as you have completed changing lane cancel your signal (before reaching the roundabout).

-• To leave a roundabout you should signal left as soon as you pass the exit before yours.
+5. To leave a roundabout you should signal left as soon as you pass the exit before yours.
 So when checking the sign on approach to a roundabout it helps to not only take note of your exit but also to take note of the exit before yours.
 Now, as you travel round the roundabout and see the exit before yours you know that you can signal after that exit even if you can't see your exit at that point.

-• What's a blocker? - A blocker is a vehicle that when it enters the roundabout it stops the traffic that you have to wait for.
+6. What's a blocker? - A blocker is a vehicle that when it enters the roundabout it stops the traffic that you have to wait for.
 If you time this correctly then you can go while the other traffic is blocked.

 The following is the Glencor Driving School instructor's interpretation of various roundabouts.
 Due to these being interpretations, they should not in any way be considered as legally binding.